 - Language & Entry barriers: If you want to make your mark in the Brazilian market, you need to know the local language plus you also need to stay in Brazil.
 In most of the cases, native people go for junior roles.
 And foreigners usually try for senior most positions.
 If you’re a foreigner, you need to know the native language plus you also need to be fluent in English too.
 Because the interview can be in any language and the members of the team can ask you to interpret newspaper article written in native language.

-Private Equity in Brazil – Culture
+Culture in Private Equity Firms in Brazil

 Brazil is a country for celebration.
 But that doesn’t mean as a banker, you would be having a lot of opportunities to relax and enjoy yourselves.
 No. You would be working a lot, at least more than normal 9 to 5 jobs.
 But, yes, you will be working lesser than those who work in the US or UK.

 In most of the cases, you will be running for deals and trying to find better investment sources.
 As you will be part of a much smaller team, you will be able to get a lot of exposure early on.
 You will know everyone by their name and would be able to walk in MD’s office any time you want your query to get solved.

 In large private equity firms, things are worse.
 You will need to work a lot more than small private equity firms and there will be almost no social life whatsoever.
 But you will be getting a lot of opportunity to network and meet new people on professional gatherings.

 If you would look at the following screenshot, you will have an idea about the payment structure in private equity in Brazil.

 Let’s have a look at the screenshot first –